kanso-git/native-directory/README.md

 This is the Unine directory, built using react-native

-# TODO
+# TODO's

-Enhance the display by adding sub titles
+1 - Enhance the display by adding sub titles

+2 - Manage the dispay of the titles (rules added in V2.1)